Solving constrained quadratic binary problems via quantum adiabatic evolution

 \subsection{Efficient embedding}

 Given a UBQP instance defined by a matrix $Q$, we define the underlying graph $H$ as follows: for each variable $x_i$, we associate a vertex $v_i\in V(H)$; and for each nonzero entry $q_{ij}\neq 0$ of $Q$ with $i \neq j$, we let $v_i$ and $v_j$ be adjacent in $H$.
-The minor-embedding problem that must be solved is to find a function $\phi:V(H)\rightarrow 2^{V(G)}$, where $G$ is the graph defined by the quantum chip (that is, vertices correspond to the quantum bits and edges correspond to the couplings between them) such that \begin{enumerate}[(i)] \item for each $x\in V(H)$, the subgraph induced by $\phi(x)$ in $G$ is connected; \item $\phi(x)$ and $\phi(y)$ are disjoint for all $x\neq y$ in $V(H)$; and \item if $x$ and $y$ are adjacent in $H$, then there is at least one edge between $\phi(x)$ and $\phi(y)$ in $G$. \end{enumerate} We note that for any induced subgraph of $H$, a minor embedding can be found simply by restricting $\phi$ to the subgraph.
-In our CBQP approach, the constraints contribute only to linear terms in the Lagrangian relaxation of the problem, and hence the embedding of a UBQP problem at any node in the branch-and-bound tree can be found from the parent node by restriction.
+The minor-embedding problem is the problem of finding a function $\phi:V(H)\rightarrow 2^{V(G)}$, where $G$ is the graph defined by the quantum chip (that is, vertices correspond to the quantum bits and edges correspond to the couplings between them), such that \begin{enumerate}[(i)] \item for each $x\in V(H)$, the subgraph induced by $\phi(x)$ in $G$ is connected; \item $\phi(x)$ and $\phi(y)$ are disjoint for all $x\neq y$ in $V(H)$; and, \item if $x$ and $y$ are adjacent in $H$, there is at least one edge between $\phi(x)$ and $\phi(y)$ in $G$. \end{enumerate} Note that for any induced subgraph of $H$, a minor embedding can be found simply by restricting $\phi$ to the vertices of the subgraph.
+In our CBQP approach, the constraints contribute only to linear terms in the Lagrangian relaxation of the problem, and hence the embedding of a UBQP problem at any node in the branch-and-bound tree can be found from the parent node by restricting the domain of $\phi$.
 That is, our method requires solving the minor-embedding problem only once, at the root node of the branch-and-bound tree.